-How to use high quality customer research
+How to use high-quality customer research

 You want more of your best customers.
 So, what do they look like?
 Asking yourself this question is the first and most important step to changing the way you consider your business.
 Evaluate what your “best” customer looks like.
 Who would you like more of?
 Just a few distilled characteristics, written down and thought about, can shift your perspective.

-With high quality customer data you can understand your business from your customer’s point of view.
+With high-quality customer data, you can understand your business from your customer’s point of view.
 You’ll be able to evaluate where customers start to drop out of your service, and how to make each step in the customer journey a better experience.

 Attract the kind of customers who are perfect for you.
 When you ask the right questions, you’ll know exactly why students choose your business over others.
-When they’re almost ready to buy a membership, but still a bit unsure, you’ll be able to answer their questions and hesitations up front, without having to sell them with a personalised conversation.
+When they’re almost ready to buy a membership, but still a bit unsure, you’ll be able to answer their questions and hesitations upfront, without having to sell them with a personalised conversation.
 With qualitative data, you can cater to your customer’s practical and emotional needs, because you have the context it takes to understand what they’re going through.
 You can speak their language.

-You can cater to your customer’s practical and emotional needs, because you can speak their language.
+You can cater to your customer’s practical and emotional needs because you can speak their language.

 With data about how your customers came to love you, you’ll be able to adjust classes, schedules, or services.
 When you understand what students are looking for, you can make big business decisions with clear data.
 Most importantly, you can build membership plans and marketing strategies for your customers’ needs — not just yours.

-Ultimately, your job as a business owners is to build a bigger, stronger community around your company.
+Ultimately, your job as a business owner is to build a bigger, stronger community around your company.
 With student data, you can double down on the most powerful parts of your brand.
 When you are intentional about the environment you create, you’ll get more referrals and grow your membership.
 When you attract the right people, you can build a strong, positive community around your business.

 And isn’t that the best part?